 - Minor to moderate nausea/gastrointestinal issues

 I’m definitely no medical doctor, so please take the preceding conditions only as my own personal observations from using this strain and having experience with a multitude of different cannabis strains.
 Everybody is different, and every body reacts differently to various medications.

-Overall, I would best describe Grape Diamonds as a “good” hybrid strain from Curaleaf.
+Overall, I would best describe Grape Diamonds as an “above average” hybrid strain from Curaleaf.

 All things considered, I am mostly impressed with this year’s progression of Curaleaf’s “Craft: flower.
 I will certainly have to try and review other strains in the near future as they become available.

 Thanks for reading this review, and here’s to all of our continued health, wealth, happiness, and prosperity!